geann/palettes-in-sitecore/README.md

-# palettes-in-sitecore
+# Palettes in Sitecore
-Palettes in Sitecore
+TBC